What’s more dangerous than hackers running amok in your corporate email? How about if they had global access to your salesforce.com account?

 SalesPharce Attack - How It Works

 In the attack, hackers compromised a Salesforce account to utilize Email Studio — a tool in the Salesforce.com ecosystem that enables users to build and send personalized email communications — to coordinate a massive invoice phishing attack against partners and customers.

 Avanan's analysis of the attack also revealed that the hackers managed to compromise the public website of the sender’s company and inject two malicious URL paths.
-The phishing campaign (coming from Salesforce - a legitimate source) contained links that were pointing to what looked like the company's legitimate website.
+The phishing scam (coming from Salesforce - a legitimate source) contained links that were pointing to what looked like the company's legitimate website.

 SalesPharce Attack in 5 Steps